spek-lang/spek-doc/syntax/enumeration.md

 # Enumeration

-An **enum** is used to declare an enumeration that consists of a set of named values which can be based on several differnet primitive types.
+An **Enum** is a value type *base* that can be inherited to create a set of named values which can be derived from several differnet primitive types.

-The first (default) value of an enumeration has a value of 0, and each additional value in the enumeration increaseds by a value of 1.
+The first (default) value of an enumeration has a value of 0, and each additional enumerator increases by a value of 1.